nishanths/utcs-pod-website-workshop/README.md

 **[Live example](http://nishanths.github.io/utcs-pod-website-workshop)**

 A personal website.
-It will responsive—so it will look great on both small and large screens.
+It will be responsive and will look great on both small and large screens.
 We will use flexbox for centering, rather than depending on CSS frameworks.

 ![screen shot](http://i.imgur.com/XvdQoPU.png)